 - Low red blood cell count, which can cause fatigue, lethargy, and weakness

-Ibuprofen, mostly referred to as Advil, is an NSAID, just like Naproxen.
-Naproxen and Ibuprofen both work in the same way―by reducing the presence of prostaglandins in the body.
+Ibuprofen, mostly referred to as Advil, is also an NSAID.
+Naproxen and Ibuprofen both work in the same way―by reducing prostaglandins’ presence in the system.
 However, their duration of action differs.

-Consuming Naproxen and Ibuprofen together is very harmful, and can lead to severe side effects.
-Since both drugs basically do the same thing in the body, patients expose themselves to severe NSAID side effects if used together.
+Consuming Naproxen and Ibuprofen together is very harmful and can lead to severe side effects.
+Since both drugs basically do the same thing, patients expose themselves to severe NSAID side effects if used together.

 - GI bleeding